ronf/asyncssh/docs/api.rst

 -----------------------

 Private keys may be passed into AsyncSSH in a variety of forms.
-The simplest option is to pass the name of a file containing the list of private keys to read in using :func:`read_private_key_list`.
-However, this form can only be used for unencrypted private keys and does not allow any of the private keys to have associated certificates.
+The simplest option is to pass the name of a file to read one or more private keys from.

 An alternate form involves passing in a list of values which can be either a reference to a private key or a tuple containing a reference to a private key and a reference to a matching certificate.

-Key references can either be the name of a file to load a key from, a byte string to import it from, or an already loaded :class:`SSHKey` private key.
+Key references can either be the name of a file to load a key from, a byte string to import as a key, or an already loaded :class:`SSHKey` private key.
 See the function :func:`import_private_key` for the list of supported private key formats.

-Certificate references can be the name of a file to load the certificate from, a byte string to import it from, an already loaded :class:`SSHCertificate`, or ``None`` if no certificate should be associated with the key.
+Certificate references can be the name of a file to load the certificate from, a byte string to import as a certificate, an already loaded :class:`SSHCertificate`, or ``None`` if no certificate should be associated with the key.

-When a filename is provided as a value in the list, an attempt is made to load a private key from that file and a certificate from a file constructed by appending '-cert.pub' to the end of the name.
+Whenever a filename is provided, an attempt is made to load a corresponding certificate from a file constructed by appending '-cert.pub' to the end of the name.

-Encrypted private keys can be loaded by making an explicit call to :func:`import_private_key` or :func:`read_private_key` with the correct passphrase.
-The resulting :class:`SSHKey` objects can then be included in the list, each with an optional matching certificate.

 New private keys can be generated using the :func:`generate_private_key` function.
 The resulting :class:`SSHKey` objects have methods which can